thymol/thymol-node-server/README.md

 A nodejs based server-side JavaScript Thymeleaf template engine built on Thymol and Express.

-This is an experimental web server that processes server-side [Thymeleaf](http://www.thymeleaf.org) templates and [Thymol](http://www.thymoljs.org) JavaScript data files returning documents rendered as HTML.
+This is an experimental web server that processes server-side [Thymeleaf](http://www.thymeleaf.org) templates, JavaScript and data using [Thymol](http://www.thymoljs.org) and returns documents rendered as HTML.

 Pre-Requisites
 --------------